miloofcroton/react-starter-min/react-redux-mongo-express-oauth/README.md

   - clean up code
 - add the following:
   - redux improvements:
-    - redux-thunk?
-    - better action patterns in redux?
-    - data wrangling patterns in redux
+    - show more complex patterns in redux for dealing with data manipulation
   - immutable.js?
   - typescript?
   - redux first router?